uitsmijter/Documentation/content/general/quickstart.md

 - CustomResourceDefinition

-**Kubernetes Resources will be installed** during the installation:
+**Kubernetes resources will be installed** during the installation:

 - Namespace
 - ConfigMap